husisusi/officeonlin-install.sh/README.md

 ## Debug
+Can be enabled by adding running `sudo ./officeonline-install.sh -c lool_configure_opts='--enable-debug' -f lool`

+or

-Can be enabled by adding running `sudo ./officeonline-install.sh -c lool_configure_opts='--enable-debug' -f lool` or add --enable-debug to lool_configure_opts='' in officeonline-install.cfg before compiling.
-Don't forget to remove #
+add --enable-debug to lool_configure_opts='' in officeonline-install.cfg before compiling.
+Don't forget to remove the #

 Change filesystem allow="false" to "true" in /opt/online/loolwsd.xml